gerald24/possy/README.md

 1. Open `http://localhost:8081/` in browser

 ## possy-service [![Heroku possy-service](https://heroku-badge.herokuapp.com/?app=possy-service)](https://possy-service.herokuapp.com/)

-The service is a Vaadin frontend, which creates print requests either by retrieving content from Jira or get manually entered issues.

-### Configuration

 1. Edit or create profile, see `application.yml` in `daemon/src/main/resources`
 1. Build app with Maven `mvn clean verify`